 Historical fiction fans, get excited.
-2021 promises to be a year of awesome new releases to feed your historical fiction craving!
-From accomplished authors like Colson Whitehead, Kristin Hannah, and Kate Quinn to promising debut authors, this year’s going to be a doozy for the genre!
+2021 was a year of awesome new releases to feed your historical fiction craving!
+From accomplished authors like Colson Whitehead, Kristin Hannah, and Kate Quinn to promising debut authors, this year was a doozy for the genre!

 Disclosure – We earn a small commission for any items purchased through the Amazon or Bookshop.org links below at no extra cost to you.
 These earnings are put toward our website hosting costs.
 Thank you for supporting Literary Quicksand!

 Our Darkest Night by Jennifer Robson

 To survive the Holocaust, a young Jewish woman must pose as a Christian farmer’s wife in this unforgettable novel from USA Today bestselling author Jennifer Robson—a story of terror, hope, love, and sacrifice, inspired by true events, that vividly evokes the most perilous days of World War II.

 It is the autumn of 1943, and life is becoming increasingly perilous for Italian Jews like the Mazin family.
 With Nazi Germany now occupying most of her beloved homeland, and the threat of imprisonment and deportation growing ever more certain, Antonina Mazin has but one hope to survive—to leave Venice and her beloved parents and hide in the countryside with a man she has only just met.